slynko/KataEdwyn/README.md

   - Coffee machine should be able to make an espresso.
   - A coffee with the correct ingredients is expected as a result of coffee machine work.
   - Ingredient is a value (7) + unit (g) = 7g
+  - There is only one coffee machine which makes different coffee types